 Department of Labor Peer Review Agenda

-In accordance with the Bulletin, the Department of Labor has published and updated its peer review agenda as required.
-On June 29, 2012, the Department published the latest update of its peer review agenda.
+In accordance with the Bulletin, the U.S. Department of Labor (DOL) publishes and updates its peer review agenda as required.
 The Department recognizes the value of peer reviews and may conduct peer reviews of documents that do not meet the Bulletin's influential scientific information criteria.
 Such reviews would not be listed on this peer review agenda.

 The only Department of Labor agency with items on the current peer review agenda is the Occupational Safety and Health Administration (OSHA).
 The other Department of Labor agencies, based on the reviews they have conducted, have not identified any upcoming influential scientific information.

-If you have comments about the Departmentís peer review agenda, please e-mail them to PeerReview@dol.gov.
+If you have comments about the Department's peer review agenda, please email them to PeerReview@dol.gov.
 Comments will be available for inspection and copying in the:

 Washington, DC 20210